ebzzry/ebzzry.github.io/src/en/lisp-projects.md

 -----------------------------------

 Writing your own project maker is a rite-of-passage in Lisp Land.
-They say you can’t call yourself a «lisper» until you can make a half-decent tool that creates project skeletons.
+They say you can’t call yourself a _lisper_ until you can make a half-decent tool that creates project skeletons.

 My primary motivation in writing my own project maker came from not liking the